aimacode/aima-java/aima-gui/README.txt

 This project contains graphical applications and command line demos, which demonstrate the use of some of the aima-core project features.
 Currently, it focuses on search algorithms and agent concepts.
-Application class names end with "App" and command line demo class names with "Demo".
-An all-in-one application called aima.gui.applications.AimaDemoApp is provided which is a starter for all the other applications and demos.
+Application class names end with "App" and command line demo class names end with "Prog".
+Simple demo console applications can be found in package aima.gui.demo.
+Graphical demo applications are available based on JavaFX (package aima.gui.fx.demo) and Swing (package aima.gui.swing.demo).
+Each platform-specific root package contains an integrated application providing access to all integrable demos.
+The individual demos are placed in sub-packages.
+Note that JavaFX and Swing demos are structured quite differently.
+They use different frameworks (sub-package framework) and also differ in function.

 == Requirements ==
 # Depends on the aima-core project.